ºÚÁϳԹÏ

 Meningococcal disease can cause a of red or purple pinprick spots, or larger bruise-like areas.
 The rash does not turn skin-coloured when you press on it with a finger or the side of a clear drinking glass.
 The rash can be a late sign of meningococcal disease.

-In babies and young children, other signs and symptoms of meningococcal disease can include:
+In babies and young children, other symptoms of meningococcal disease can include:

 • difficulty feeding or reduced feeds